 Increasingly, businesses are getting creative with the way they consider pricing – but to get you started, below are some of the most common, market-tested pricing models.

 Historically, fixed subscription pricing has been the go-to model for SaaS businesses.
+Customers can choose the package that best suits their needs, and subscribe for access to the product over a defined duration.

 In order to drive growth with a fixed subscription model, vendors need to add new customers.
 The only way to drive revenue is to sell the product to more people, as opposed to encouraging more usage within the same customer base.